brunoborges/webfx/webfx-samples/README.md

-WebFX samples
+WebFX Samples
 =====
+This is a Web project with samples to experiment the WebFX concept.
+You will find a few demos purely written in FXML+Javascript+CSS.
 Run this project with Maven Jetty:

 ```bash
 $ mvn jetty:run
 ```